Five ways to winter-proof your property

 4. Check the central heating

-Turning to inside your home, around October many people turn their central heating back on.
+Around October many people turn their central heating back on.
 However, if your boiler is a little older and hasn’t been used much all summer, the sudden pressure on the system to heat radiators regularly can create issues, resulting in failure.

 Find a local Gas Safe engineer via the national register.
-You might also like to consider taking out a Home Emergency Policy to ensure that you’re covered should the worst happen.
+You might also like to consider taking out a home emergency policy to ensure that you’re covered should the worst happen.

 5. Insulate water pipes

-You can avoid this scenario by making sure that any water supply pipes around your property exposed either to exterior walls or unheated spaces are insulated.
+You can avoid this by making sure that any water supply pipes around your property exposed either to exterior walls or unheated spaces are insulated.
 Well-insulated pipes can make your home more energy-efficient, potentially saving money on your bills, as well as reducing the risk of any water-related dramas.